-It is a very comfortable and luxurious tent city is waiting for you to make your visit wonderful.
-Unlike traditional hotels, stay at these tents will be a memorable experience for the visitors.
+It is a very comfortable and luxurious tent city waiting for you to make your visit wonderful.
+Unlike traditional hotels, staying in these tents will be a memorable experience for the visitors.

 Shreshtha Bharat Bhavan

 Located near the statue.
-A luxury hotel that provides you amazing service and a beautiful view of the Narmada river as well as of the statue.
+A luxury hotel that provides you with amazing service and a beautiful view of the Narmada River as well as of the statue.

 Sardar Sarovar Resort